gethiten/SupplyChainOptimization-AI/README.md

 To run the code in this project:

 1. Ensure you have a Python environment with the necessary libraries installed (e.g., pandas, numpy, scikit-learn, matplotlib, seaborn, joblib).
 You can install them using pip:

+## Conclusion

+This project successfully developed a robust predictive model using the Random Forest algorithm to identify orders at risk of late delivery.
+By leveraging key features related to shipping logistics, order status, and temporal factors, the model achieved strong performance metrics, significantly outperforming the baseline.
+The insights gained from feature importance analysis provide actionable information for optimizing supply chain operations and improving on-time delivery rates.
+Implementing this model can empower businesses to proactively manage potential delays, enhance customer satisfaction, and improve overall operational efficiency.

+## Recommendations

+Based on the findings of this project, the following recommendations are provided to the business:

+* **Focus on High-Impact Features:** Prioritize efforts to improve processes related to the most important features identified by the model, namely shipping mode, order status, and temporal factors.
+* **Optimize High-Risk Shipping Modes:** Investigate the logistics and operations associated with shipping modes that have a higher propensity for late deliveries and identify areas for optimization.
+* **Streamline Handling of High-Risk Order Statuses:** Develop specific protocols or automated alerts for orders with statuses like 'SUSPECTED_FRAUD' or 'CANCELED', as they are strong indicators of potential issues leading to late delivery.
+* **Analyze Temporal Patterns:** Further investigate the reasons behind higher late delivery rates on specific days of the week and implement strategies to address these patterns.
+* **Implement the Predictive Model:** Integrate the trained Random Forest model into the order management system to proactively identify high-risk orders and enable timely interventions.
+* **Monitor and Retrain:** Continuously monitor the model's performance in a production environment and establish a schedule for retraining the model with new data to ensure its continued accuracy and relevance.
+* **Explore External Data:** Consider incorporating external data sources (e.g., real-time traffic, weather) into future iterations of the model to potentially improve predictive accuracy.